Sycorax (moon): Orbit

 Sycorax follows a distant orbit, more than 20 times further from Uranus than the furthest regular moon, Oberon.
 Its orbit is retrograde, moderately inclined and eccentric.
 The orbital parameters suggest that it may belong, together with Setebos and Prospero, to the same dynamic cluster, suggesting a common origin.

-The diagram illustrates the orbital parameters of the retrograde irregular satellites of Uranus (in polar co-ordinates) with the eccentricity of the orbits represented by the segments extending from the pericentre to the apocentre.
+However, Sycorax has a much redder color than the other moons, which tend to be gray in color.